Support Groups

 Topic Support Groups

 We know caregivers feel successful in their journey when they are connected to other caregivers.
-That is why Alliance CaRES is in the community to help you come together with other local foster and kinship families to share common challenges, feel heard, and solve problems.
+That is why the Alliance CaRES Topic Support Groups help you learn together with other foster and kinship families to share common challenges, feel heard, and solve problems.

 FASD Trying Differently Rather Than Harder: The CaRES team leads you through a reading and discussion of “Trying Differently Rather Than Harder: Fetal Alcohol Spectrum Disorders” by Diane Malbin.
 This book is a readable, narrative discussion of the neurobehavioral approach to working with children and youth with FASD.
 The book focuses on understanding behaviors differently through case studies and examples of how FASD impacts everyday life.